top of page

 After researching the whereabouts of the castle I discovered it was described as one of the most haunted places in Scotland.

-Taking the online advice I donned my walking boots and waterproof proof trousers and drove to the general location.
+Taking the online advice I donned my walking boots and waterproof trousers and drove to the location.
 On my arrival it was initially like an assault course from the Krypton Factor as diversions were in place due to tree felling.

 After about a leisurely forty minutes of walking and away from the noisy machinery and using the GPS coordinates I finally arrived at the castle which was screened by vegetation and it would have been easy to have missed it.